 SNS with one bucket and multiple Sources

-When collecting from one AWS S3 bucket with multiple Sumo Sources you need to create a separate topic and subscription for each Source.
+When collecting from one Amazon S3 bucket with multiple Sumo Sources, you need to create a separate topic and subscription for each Source.
 Subscriptions and Sumo Sources should both map to only one endpoint.
 If you were to have multiple subscriptions Sumo would collect your objects multiple times.

 Each topic needs a separate filter (prefix/suffix) so that collection does not overlap.
 For example, the following image shows a bucket configured with two notifications that have filters (prefix/suffix) set to notify Sumo separately about new objects in different folders.

 You can use this community-supported script to configure event-based object discovery on existing AWS Sources.